alfred-jayaprakash/kke-solutions/ansible/kke-ansible-ping-usage.md

 * Finally, change to the `/home/thor/ansible` directory and test using Ansible adhoc ping command as:
 `ansible stapp01 -m ping -i inventory -v`
 You should see the message 'SUCCESS' in the output

+---
+For tips on getting better at KodeKloud Engineer Ansible tasks, [click here](./README.md)